Below are global outreach efforts to which St. John's has committed resources of all kinds.

 Living Waters for the World

-On Sunday, May 1, 2016 during each worship service, we will have a brief presentation on, and a loose plate collection for, the Living Waters for the World (LWW) mission.
-Between 2008 and mid-2014, in support of this water ministry’s efforts in the SE Mexico region, St. John’s Endowment Committee and parish members made generous contributions ($65,000 and $12,000 respectively).
+Between 2008 and mid-2014, in support of the Living Waters for the World (LWW) mission and ministry efforts in the SE Mexico region, St. John’s Endowment Committee and parish members made generous contributions ($65,000 and $12,000 respectively).

 Lowell Youngquist, SJEC parishioner and co-moderator of the SE Mexico Living Waters for the World Network (States of Chiapas, Oaxaca, Tabasco, and Veracruz), reports they have 10 to 12 active systems.
 The network’s purpose is to get existing water systems to sustaining levels (producing 200 five-gallon bottles per week of potable water).
 This weekly level of production, per system, provides 125 families with water needs like drinking and food preparation.
 Presently, there are three systems at a sustainable level.